Amelie Schoenenwald: Career

 Schoenenwald attended the Medical University of Vienna for a PhD in integrative structural biology.
 She was a member of the laboratory of Tim Skern at the Max Perutz Labs research centre, where she became a scientific project lead.
 In 2016, she was chosen as one of 120 candidates in the early stages of the private spaceflight programme Die Astronautin, which at the time aimed to send the first German woman to the International Space Station by 2020.
 During the second year of her PhD programme, in 2017, she received funding from the Howard Hughes Medical Institute to attend a course at Cold Spring Harbor Laboratory in New York.
 She completed her PhD in 2020, advised by Skern, writing her dissertation on "Engineering specific antibodies for Usutu virus".

 Schoenenwald was employed as a scientist at a biotechnology start-up company and consulted for an Austrian-German private university in 2020, and from 2020 to 2021, she was a business development manager and process manager for a healthcare company based in Germany.
 She earned a Master of Business Administration from the Collège des Ingénieurs, a business school for European engineering graduates, in 2021.
 From 2021 to 2022, she worked for various German start-up companies as a part-time freelance worker and consultant.

 Schoenenwald was chosen as a reserve astronaut in the European Astronaut Corps in November 2022.
 The 2022 group of astronauts comprised 16 other members, including five career astronauts, selected from a pool of 22,500 candidates.
 At the time, she was employed as a medical expert manager.
-In 2025 she was selected as a Karman Fellow for her work in space.
+In 2025, she was selected as a Karman Project Fellow for her work in space.